DreamingRaven/nemesyst/docs/source/conceptualisation.rst

     :alt: Nemesyst learning puzzle diagram.
     :figclass: align-center

-    Learning is the stage where
+    Learning is the stage where the data is used to train new models or to update an existing model already in the database.

 Infering
 ********